-Only four distinct groups but loads of variety!
-Discover what is available to find the one for you.
+Within the industry there are four distinct "flooring" groups: Hard, Resilient, Wood and Soft. , and loads of variety to chose from...
+Discover what is available to find the one for you!

 Each group offers a variety of different "types" of materials and a wide range of prices, colors, patterns, and quality, so you are not limited on choices!